 T: Send + 'static

-F is the parameter we care about here; T is related to the return value and we’re not concerned with that.
-We can see that spawn uses FnOnce as the trait bound on F. This is probably what we want as well, because we’ll eventually be passing the argument we get in execute to spawn.
-We can be further confident that FnOnce is the trait we want to use because the thread for running a request is only going to execute that request’s closure one time , which matches the Once in FnOnce.
+The F parameter is the one we’re concerned with here; the T is related to the return value and we’re not concerned with that.
+We can see that spawn uses FnOnce as the trait bound on F. This is probably what we want as well, because we’ll eventually pass the argument we get in execute to spawn.
+We can be further confident that FnOnce is the trait we want to use because the thread for running a request will only execute that request’s closure one time , which matches the Once in FnOnce.

-F also has the trait bound Send and the lifetime bound 'static, which are useful for our situation: we need Send to transfer the closure from one thread to another, and 'static because we don’t know how long the thread will take to execute.
+The F also has the trait bound Send and the lifetime bound 'static, which are useful in our situation: we need Send to transfer the closure from one thread to another and 'static because we don’t know how long the thread will take to execute.
 Let’s create an execute method on ThreadPool that will take a generic parameter F with these bounds:

-Filename: src/lib.rs
+src/lib.rs

 impl ThreadPool {